Insider Information

 Day 8-12 – All inspections passed, and we are moving forward!

-Like with most bathroom remodels, the plumbing needs to be relocated.
+With most bathroom remodels, the plumbing needs to be relocated.
 This means the floor and walls get braced or padded with moisture barriers.
 New holes are cut to house new pipes and the old holes are patched so one would never know they were there.
 This part is usually the scariest for homeowners because their homes resemble Swiss cheese.
 We try to reassure our homeowners the best we can with constant communication and walk-throughs to ensure their comfort and to put more eyes on a project.

-In the Buxton Project, all of this was done and we still had a hiccup.
+In the Flying W Ranch Project, all of this was done and we still had a hiccup.
 The master bathroom tub was accidentally deviated from the plan and subsequently hindered a cabinet from opening correctly.
 Because of our walk-through with the clients we were able to address the issue before it escalated any further.
 Happy homeowners and a job well done are what we strive for so this would not fly with us.
 We fixed the issue while remaining on budget and on schedule.

 Day 10-12 – Work continues…